 4.3 Total remuneration

-The following table shows total remuneration paid to the members of the Group Executive Board for the 2015 and 2014 financial years, broken down into individual components and including the highest amount paid to one member.
-In the year under review, the variable performance-related salary component (CHF 2,810 thousand in total) was 74.4% of the base salary (CHF 3,775 thousand in total).
-The total remuneration paid to the highest-earning member of the Group Executive Board (CEO, Urs Schaeppi) increased by 3.3% compared to the prior year.
-This is primarily attributable to higher age-related occupational pension plan contributions as well as the choice of a higher proportion of shares in the performance-related component.
-The increase in total remuneration paid to the Group Executive Board is primarily attributable to the salary increases granted for three members of the Group Executive Board in the year under review as well as the age-related increase in the level of retirement provision contributions for three members of the Group Executive Board.
+The following table shows total remuneration paid to the members of the Group Executive Board for the 2015 and 2016 financial years, broken down into individual components and including the highest amount paid to one member.
+In the year under review, the variable performance-related salary component (CHF 2,579 thousand in total) was 68.2% of the base salary (CHF 3,782 thousand in total) The total remuneration paid to the highest-earning member of the Group Executive Board (CEO, Urs Schaeppi) increased by 0.1% compared to the prior year The increase in total remuneration paid to the Group Executive Board is attributable to the one-time special contribution made to the pension plan to offset the impact of the reduction in the conversion rate for employees born in 1969 or earlier.
+The increase this caused in retirement provision contributions was largely compensated by the lower variable remuneration.

 In CHF thousand

 |Fixed base salary paid in cash||3,782||3,775||882||882|